-- ◆ To ensure timely and appropriate advice to the Council on matters affecting the strategic and corporate activities of the Council - ◆ To ensure effective management and implementation of the Council's policies and priorities - ♦ To be aware of, and ensure compliance with, all duties and obligations as laid down in Acts of Parliament, statutory instruments and specific guidelines - Maintaining and updating the Council's Constitution and Standing Orders - Provide professional support and advice to Members and staff - Ensuring the effective organisation and running of the Committees of the Council and overseeing the production of agendas and minutes of meetings - To provide timely and appropriate advice in relation to all employee and employer relations issues - Monitoring and managing the Council's risks - Managing and overseeing the Council's arrangement for health and safety - ◆ To provide advice in relation to training requirements for members and employees including delivering training when possible - ◆ To prepare the annual Town Council Service Delivery Plan including the setting of aims and annual targets - Managing and administering the Council's Performance Management Framework - Overseeing the use of consultants by the Council - Maintain the Town Council's website and ensure an effective IT support service is provided across the Council - Ensuring the effective running of the Youth Council - Provide support and guidance for any elections - Supporting the annual external audit inspection - Assist with the preparation of the Great Aycliffe Neighbourhood Plan.
+- To ensure timely and appropriate advice to the Council on matters affecting the strategic and corporate activities of the Council. - To ensure effective management and implementation of the Council's policies and priorities.

+- To be aware of, and ensure compliance with, all duties and obligations as laid down in Acts of Parliament, statutory instruments and specific guidelines. - Maintaining and updating the Council's Constitution and Standing Orders. - Providing professional support and advice to Members and staff. - Ensuring the effective organisation and running of the Committees of the Council and overseeing the production of agendas and minutes of meetings. - Providing timely and appropriate advice in relation to all employee and employer relations issues. - Monitoring and managing the Council's risks. - Managing and overseeing the Council's arrangement for health and safety. - Providing advice in relation to training requirements for members and employees including delivering training when possible. - Town Council land and property matters including, village greens, sales and acquisitions. - Preparing the annual Town Council Service Delivery Plan including the setting of aims and annual targets. - Managing and administering the Council's Performance Management Framework. - Overseeing the use of consultants by the Council. - Maintaining the Town Council's website and ensure an effective IT support service is provided across the Council. - Ensuring the effective running of the Youth Council. - Providing support and guidance for any elections. - Supporting the annual external audit inspection. - Ensuring the Great Aycliffe Neighbourhood Plan is a robust document helping to maintain high standards of development appropriate to the Parish.